datacarpentry/sql-ecology-lesson/episodes/03-sql-joins.md

 The JOIN command combined with ON is used to combine fields from separate tables.

-An SQL join clause combines columns from one or more tables in a relational database.
-It creates a set that can be saved as a table.

 The `JOIN` command on its own will result in a cross product, where each row in the first table is paired with each row in the second table.
 Usually this is not